jhudsl/OTTR_Template/getting_started.md

 Please take a look at the [code of conduct](./code_of_conduct.md).

+_Note all materials in this template are licensed [CC-BY](https://tldrlegal.com/license/creative-commons-attribution-(cc)) and can be repurposed freely with attribution._

+_Background information_:
+- If you are not familiar with Git and Github, we recommend looking through [Happy Git and GitHub for the UseR by Jenny Bryan](https://happygitwithr.com/).
+- If you aren't familiar with markdown files [this is a nice introduction](https://www.markdownguide.org/getting-started/).
+- For information on RMarkdown files: [RStudio has their lessons here](https://rmarkdown.rstudio.com/lesson-1.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*